-The goal of the informal complaint procedure is to stop inappropriate behavior promptly and/or unlawful harassment (see definition on page 1), and to investigate and facilitate resolution through an informal means, if possible.
-The informal complaint procedure is provided as a less formal option for a student who believes s/he has been unlawfully harassed or retaliated against in the Corporation's educational opportunities, programs, and/or activities, or, if initially occurring off Corporation grounds or outside the Corporation's educational opportunities, programs, and activities, affecting the Corporation environment alleges unlawful harassment or retaliation.
-This informal procedure is not required as a precursor to the filing of a formal complaint. and/or filing a concurrent criminal complaint, and will be utilized only where the parties (alleged target of harassment and alleged harasser(s)) agree to participate in such process.
+The goal of the informal complaint procedure is to stop inappropriate behavior promptly and facilitate resolution through an informal means, if possible.
+The informal complaint procedure is provided as a less formal option for a student who alleges unlawful harassment or retaliation.
+This informal procedure is not required as a precursor to the filing of a formal complaint.